Curriculum and Instructional Programs

 Guidelines for Student Access to the Internet

-Students may use the Internet as an educational resource for their regular school curriculum under the direction of school staff.
-The District promotes the use of the Internet as a classroom tool.
+Students may use the internet as an educational resource under the direction of school staff.
+The district promotes the use of the internet as a classroom tool.
 Internet-based activities are designed to serve the learning needs of all students through collaboration and access to information.

 Middle School Graduation